Smile-OSS/php-node/README.md

 ## Contents

-There are for tags for each PHP version:
+There are four tags for each PHP version:

 ### `$PHP_VERSION-nvm-$TAG`